Stackclash/5e-vault/5. Mechanics/Optional Features/Celestial Hhhviii.md

 ***Prerequisites*** 3rd-level Monk (Observed Form)

 Your graceful stance allows you to move easily around the battlefield.
-While in this stance, you act as if you are under the effect of the freedom of movement spell.
+While in this stance, you act as if you are under the effect of the [[5.
+Mechanics/Spells/Freedom Of Movement.md\|freedom of movement]] spell.